 The Contra Costa Consortium commissioned the development of an updated Analysis of Impediments to Fair Housing Choice (AI) in 2009, in concert with the new Consolidated Plan for 2010-15.
 The AI was adopted by the City Council in May 2010.
+The Consortium was going to update the AI in conjunction with the 2015-20 Consolidated Plan; however, the regulations that govern the AI are under revision for several more months and a number of changes are anticipated.
+Therefore, the decision was made to revise the AI in FY 2015-16.

-Following are all identified impediments and specific actions to be undertaken in FY 2013-14.
+Following are all identified impediments and specific actions to be undertaken in FY 2014-15.